V3N0ME/redis-controller-adapter/README.md

-A plug and redis adapter for controllers.
+A plug and play redis adapter for controllers.
 Creates cache keys and verifys them dynamically.
 All you have to do is configure the format of the cache key for each function

 ## Installation